1

 Principal + Interest + Taxes + Insurance (plus escrow and HOA where applicable).
 The fixed monthly housing payment that continues regardless of occupancy.
 This is the most dangerous expense in coliving — it cannot be negotiated down when rooms sit empty.

-This analyzer uses occupancy % as the single vacancy adjustment.
-Setting 90% occupancy means 10% of potential income is lost to vacancy.
-Do not also add a separate vacancy reserve — that would count the same loss twice.
+This analyzer uses vacancy % as the single vacancy adjustment, consistent with all other CDealAnalyzer tools.
+Setting 10% vacancy means 10% of potential income is lost to vacancy.
+Do not also add a separate occupancy reserve — that would count the same loss twice.